Ari-Zerner/journallm/README.md

 ### XML Format

-When processing journal entries, JournalLM creates an XML structure with the following format:
+When processing a Day One export, JournalLM creates an XML structure with the following format:

 ```xml
 <journal_entries>